Marketing Skills for Cursor, Claude Code, OpenClaw — Install 160+ skills

 Other Multimodal LLMs

-Beyond the main multimodal LLMs above, many other excellent multimodal LLMs excel in specific multimodal scenarios:
+Beyond the main multimodal LLMs above, these models also perform well in specific multimodal scenarios:

 • GPT-5.2 (OpenAI): OpenAI's multimodal model, achieving 80.0% on MMMU and approximately 81% on SEED-Bench, excelling in multimodal tasks.